Jerez is a Spanish city built on the riches of sherry. In fact, the word ‘sherry’ is itself a corruption of Jerez.

 Onward we went around the vast site, learning about the production of sherry and brandy with the help of a knowledgeable and friendly guide, travelling (embarrassingly) in one of those awful touristy tractor-train things.
 The sweet smell of sherry hung in the air and gave me a thirst.
 We learned about the Palomino and Fino grapes, the latter of which are best known for producing dry wines, and the Pedro Ximenez that are responsible for the sweeter, heavier varieties.
 But I got lost when she started talking about the process involved in producing the drink.

-The corporate video was shown, which was useful up to a point but boasted its fair share of dodgy acting, embarrassing scripts, dollops of self-justification and PR puffery.
-By the end I had the impression that Gonzalez-Byass could end poverty around the world if the management felt like putting their minds to it.
+The self-justifying corporate video was shown, which was useful up to a point but boasted its fair share of dodgy acting, embarrassing scripts, dollops of heroism and PR puffery that I could’ve done without.
+By the end one had the impression that the company could end poverty, cure all known diseases and prevent wars if management put their minds to it.

 We’d paid for a few sherries and tapas as part of the admission ticket so parked ourselves in a swanky tasting area and started swigging the drinks, from the extra dry Tio Pepe fino to the deliciously sweet cream.
 And very nice they were too, especially served chilled.
 If nothing else we’d be taking home the knowledge that sherry should be kept in the fridge.